lebigot/realtime_annotate/README.rst

 scroll on screen**.
 The user can thus see existing annotations, and conveniently add only annotations that were not already entered, *without having to check time stamps themselves*.
-The program thus frees the user from inner monologues like this:
+The program thus frees the user from inner monologues like this one:

 - *Did I already indicate that the melody is good, here?*
 - *Let me check the timer…*